Writing your CV? These are the worst things you can do

 Show your uniqueness, but remain professional; make your document aesthetically pleasing, but keep it simple; brag about yourself, but stay genuine.
 CV writing is all about balance.
 Each element is essential, but tip too far in one direction and your candidacy may finish before it can even begin.

-As you walk the CV tightrope, there are services to guide you, like TopCV's free critique that offers objective feedback on your CV.
+As you walk the CV tightrope, there are services to guide you - such as TopCV's free review that offers objective feedback on your CV.
 In our years of reviewing documents, we've noticed trends of the most common ‒ and most damaging ‒ CV errors.
-These are some of the worst things job seekers include on their CVs and why they are hurting your job search.
+These are some of the worst things that job seekers include on their CVs and why they are hurting your job search.

-Instead of structuring a personal statement on your CV around your own objective, use the space to outline what you can offer an HR manager.
-Craft a powerful overview of you as a professional, outlining who you are and why you are qualified, and featuring a detailed highlight or two from your experience that demonstrates your abilities.
+Instead of structuring a personal statement on your CV around your own objective, use the space to outline what you can offer the company.
+Craft a powerful overview of you as a professional, outlining who you are and why you're qualified, and featuring a detailed highlight or two from your experience that demonstrates your abilities.

 First person: I increased organic revenue by 15% YoY.

 Absent first person: Increased organic revenue by 15% YoY.